rust-lang/rust-project-goals/src/2024h2/candidates.md

 ### WIP flagship goals

-The following goals were submitted and are sitll "under revision".
+The following goals were submitted and are still "under revision".
 They are unlikely to become flagship goals this round, but some parts of them may be adopted as team goals.

 | 2024 goal                                                         | Working towards                       | Owner                               | Teams                       |
 | ----------------------------------------------------------------- | ------------------------------------- | ----------------------------------- | --------------------------- |